mklueh/sexy-csv/README.md

 Very tiny Java CSV parser based on Java 8 Streaming API and Lombok that is simple to configure.

+### Usecase

+You don´t want to rely on rather big libraries such as Apache Commons CSV, dislike their API or lacking features such as line skipping, filling missing cells correctly with null using tabulator delimiter this library might be all you need.

 ### Sample